pavankothawade/Aladdin-2D-Game/Team_activity.md

 * To refactor the code so that it becomes reusable.
 * To add final graphics in game in order to make it more attractive and try to implement level 2

+Shripal Modani
+* Integrate Observer pattern with the game.
+* Write test cases for the functionalities of Aladdin

 ### What are the current blockers/challenges the team is facing?

 Pavan Kothawade